kevinmel2000/FaceTacToe/README.md

 #FaceTacToe
 ======================

-##Android workshop at Les Gobelins school - Student project
+##Android student project at Les Gobelins school

 * Tic Tac Toe Game written in Java for Android smartphone and tablet